Top 3 most common dental fears

 • Bill Shock

-We commonly hear from our patients these few fears that are holding them back from making a dental appointment or even to cancel one at the last minute!
+We commonly hear from our patients these few fears that are holding them back from making a dental appointment or even cancelling one at the last minute!

 Fear of the Unknown